wojtekmaj/country-code-to-flag-emoji/README.md

 # Country-Code-to-Flag-Emoji

-A function that returns a flag emoji given [IETF language tag].
+A function that returns a flag emoji given [ISO 3166-1 alpha-2 code] or [IETF language tag].

 ## tl;dr